The 500 Cities Project: New Data for Better Health

 The 500 Cities Project

 Data on the largest 500 Cities in the nation are available now, via map and data books at the 500 Cities site.
 But beginning March 2, an interactive website will give anyone—from public health stakeholders to curious residents—the ability to retrieve, visualize, and explore uniformly-defined city and census tract-level data for the 500 largest U.S. cities.
+[Editors Update December 17, 2019: Data for 2019 has been added to the CDC’s interactive 500 Cities Project website.]

 This collaboration between the CDC, the CDC Foundation and the Robert Wood Johnson Foundation, provides analysis of 27 chronic disease measures, health outcomes, and clinical preventive service use.
 The data, derived from small area estimates, will empower anyone to better see how health varies by location and plan tailored interventions.